dolthub/docs/content/guides/doltlab/installation.md

 * shell-db.sh
 * docker-compose.yaml
 * start-doltlab.sh

+`templates` contains email templates used by `doltlabapi` to send automated emails to users of your DoltLab instance.
+You can customize emails by editing these files before starting your DoltLab instance.
+For more information on the contents of these files and how to change them, see the [Customize automated emails](./administrator.md#customize-automated-emails) section of the Administrator guide.

 `envoy.tmpl` is an template file used to create the [Envoy](https://www.envoyproxy.io/) proxy configuration file called `envoy.yaml`.